Hidden Gems of Banyuwangi: Beyond the Tourist Trail

 Location: 25 km from Banyuwangi, near Rajegwesi

-A secluded paradise with turquoise waters and pristine white sand, Green Bay offers:
+A secluded paradise with turquoise water and pristine white sand, Green Bay offers:

 - Crystal clear water perfect for snorkeling